 Charlie Griffiths's story

-I’m a project manager at Optronics, and predominantly work on development projects.
-The core Optronics business is to design and manufacture Infrared (IR) Detectors and cameras.
+I work within the Optronics business area at Leonardo.
+The core of the Optronics business area is to design and manufacture Infrared (IR) Detectors and cameras.
 I am responsible for keeping the project on schedule, to budget, and ensuring the quality of the deliverables is satisfactory.

 This involves day-to-day planning and management of activities as well as interaction with and reporting to key stakeholders.